magento/devdocs/guides/v2.1/mrg/ee/SalesRuleStaging.md

 ## Additional information

 For more Magento 2 developer documentation, see [Magento 2 Developer Documentation](http://devdocs.magento.com).
-Also, you can track there [backward incompatible changes made in a Magento EE mainline after the Magento 2.0 release](http://devdocs.magento.com/guides/v2.0/release-notes/changes/ee_changes.html).
+Also, you can track there [backward incompatible changes made in a {{site.data.var.ee}} mainline after the Magento 2.0 release](http://devdocs.magento.com/guides/v2.0/release-notes/changes/ee_changes.html).